kameryn1811/Bandcamp-Player/README.md

 - **To continue:** Click "More info" and "Run anyway", Windows won't nag you again for the same .exe.
 - **Want extra peace of mind?** - You can review the code, build it yourself, or use the standalone Python script like in Option 2.

-**"Python not found"**
-- Reinstall Python and ensure "Add Python to PATH" is checked
-- Or manually add Python to your system PATH

 **Windows 7: Missing DLL or Failed to load Python Errors**
 - If the app won't launch on Windows 7 and you see errors like "api-ms-win-core-path-l1-1-0.dll not found" or "Failed to load Python DLL," Windows 7 is missing a DLL required by Python 3.11+.
 - Fix it with the latest compatibility patch from nalexandru: https://github.com/nalexandru/api-ms-win-core-path-HACK/releases